Configuring Lines - Developer Documentation

 In the following scenario, good parts and rejected parts are measured through variables as difference counters, while the total parts are calculated through the auxiliary expression.
 To map these variables, proceed as follows:

-1. Select the Type “Difference counter” using the radio button for the Good Parts.
+1. Select the Mode "Connected" and Type “Difference counter” using the radio button for the Good Parts.

 2. Click the Pen icon icon on the right side to open the Asset / Aspect selector.